 Sadly, the once proud Airbnb corporation has decided to launch ‘a comprehensive effort to fight bias and inequality in the Airbnb community’.

 With abject hand-wringing, it says it wants to make sure that any householder joining its site to host tourists in their spare room for extra cash will from now on guarantee to choose these tourists without any regard for ‘race, religion, national origin, ethnicity, disability, sex, gender identity, sexual orientation or age’.
 Furthermore, the host will treat their guests ‘without judgment or bias’ and also with the dreaded R-word — respect.
 Oh, for heaven’s sake.

-Once an individual or company starts using the R-word you know it is in full flight from what used to be referred to as reality.
+Once an individual or company starts using the R-word you know it is in full flight from what used to be referred to